Children and Sleep: A Comprehensive Guide To Healthy Development

 - 13-18 years: 8-10 hours

-As children age, they need slightly less sleep, but as a whole, from birth until adulthood, they need more sleep than the average adult.
-One reason for this could be the large impact sleep has on brain health and development.
+As children age, they need less sleep, but overall, from birth until adulthood, they need more sleep than the average adult.
+One reason for this could be the large impact sleep has on brain growth and development.

 How Does Sleep Affect Healthy Development?